vrncndlr/RecruitmentApp/README.md

 The project also serves as an exercise in architectural decision-making, deepening our understanding of application design and structuring effective teamwork

-## Structure
-The frontend and backend of the application are on different servers and are developed with npm/Node.js.
-The frontend uses React while the backend uses Express.

 ## Project Structure and Design:
 In this application, we have implemented a separation of concerns by hosting the frontend and backend on different servers.
 This architectural choice enhances scalability and allows each component to be optimized and managed independently.